flexi-framework/flexi/doc/userguide/tutorials/12_flatPlate/flatPlate.md

 EisenstatWalker       =                   F !
 Adaptive abort criterion for GMRES
 gammaEW               =                 0.9 !
 Parameter for Eisenstat Walker adaptation
 EpsGMRES              =             0.1E-02 !
-GMRES Tolerance, only used of EisenstatWalker=F
+GMRES Tolerance, only used if EisenstatWalker=F
 nRestarts             =                  10 !
-Maximum number of GMRES Restarts
+Maximum number of GMRES restarts
 nKDim                 =                  30 !
 Maximum number of Krylov subspaces for GMRES, after that a restart is performed
 ~~~~~~~

 Note that the adaptive Newton tolerance is only available for ``esdirk2-3``,``esdirk3-4`` and ``esdirk4-6``.
 When this option is true, Newton's convergence criterion is smaller the smaller the timestep is, hence this option has to be used with care.
-An adaptive GRMES convergence criterion means that a coarser tolerance is chosen for the first Newton steps and is decreased for increasing Newton steps.
+An adaptive GRMES convergence criterion means that a coarser tolerance is chosen for the first Newton steps, which is decreased for increasing Newton steps.
 If Newton's method or GMRES do not converge during calculation the abort criteria and the maximum iterations have to be adjusted in the parameter file.

-To accelerate the both, Newton's method and GMRES, different options are included in FLEXI.
+To accelerate both, Newton's method and GMRES, different options are included in FLEXI.
 We start with Newton's method:
-As the convergece property of Newton's method highly depends on the starting value, there are different options to choose.
+There are different options to choose as the convergence property of Newton's method depends highly on the start value.
 Note that the method 3 (dense output extrapolation) is only available for ``esdirk3-4`` and ``esdirk4-6``.

 ~~~~~~~
 !===========================================